I’ve titled this note somewhat redundantly; a conceit is

 are shaky by nature, no piece fits

-any other piece without a gap
+piece without a gap

 or pinch, and bent nails